AdaCore/spark2014/docs/guidance/main.rst

 .. rubric:: access type is not allowed in SPARK

-These errors are issued on uses of access types ('pointers').
+These errors are issued on uses of access types ("pointers").
 For example:

 .. code-block:: ada